LtvnSergey/SQL-Fresh-Segments/analysis/3_segment_analysis.md

 - From maximum and minimum `percentile_ranking' table we can when such topics could be most interesting

-- Perhaps we could assume that most of our customers are middle-high class who are interested in luxury stuff, body appearence (gym, fitness) and ocasional travelling
+- Perhaps we could assume that most of our customers are middle-high class who are interested in luxury stuff, body appearence (gym, fitness) and occasional travelling